juhahinkula/juhahinkula.github.io/_posts/2016-07-16-crudboot-manytomany.markdown

 </tr>
 {% endhighlight %}

-Course can be added to students by using the following form.
+Course can be added to students by using the following form (static/templates/addStudentCourse.html).

 ![screenshot]({{ site.baseurl }}/img/manytomany_add.png)